IHI Butterfly Strategy

 IHI thesis for this butterfly

-The market-implied 1-standard-deviation range for IHI extends from approximately $45.18 on the downside to $51.88 on the upside.
+The market-implied 1-standard-deviation range for IHI extends from approximately $45.94 on the downside to $53.06 on the upside.
 A IHI long call butterfly is a pinning play: it pays maximum at the middle strike if IHI settles there at expiration, with the wing legs capping both the cost and the maximum loss to the net debit.
-Current IHI IV rank near 77.68% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on IHI at 24.10%.
+Current IHI IV rank near 66.27% is mid-range against its 1-year distribution, so the IV signal is neutral; the butterfly thesis on IHI should anchor more to the directional view and the expected-move geometry.
 As a Financial Services name, IHI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IHI-specific events.

 IHI butterfly positions are structurally neutral / pin (limited-risk, limited-reward); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 IHI positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move IHI alongside the broader basket even when IHI-specific fundamentals are unchanged.
 Always rebuild the position from current IHI chain quotes before placing a trade.